francoiscolombo/fc-automation/README.md

 ## how to build it?

-this is a maven project. use maven to build the .jar with the following command:
+this is a maven project. use maven to build the 2 .jars with the following command:

-    mvn package
+    mvn clean package

-it will create two jars file in the target subdirectory:
+it will create two jars files in the target subdirectory of agent and master modules.

-- fc-automation-<_version_>.jar which needs the other dependencies as external libs
-- fc-automation-<_version_>-shaded.jar which is the standalone version that you can use without any dependencies

-copy the shaded jar and rename it to fc-automation.jar, that's all.
+copy the shaded jar and rename it to automaton.jar for the master, and automaton-agent.jar for the agent. that's all.